davsinghm/CS4400/README.md

 ### The Automator
 *- Davinder*

-automatically upload pot files to this git repo from your server, and checks if level is complete. run this in parallel to John or Hashcat.
+automatically upload pot files to this git repo, to *your* branch, from your server, and checks if level is complete. run this in parallel to John or Hashcat.

 the following files should be in current directory: